-I was planning to post Mango recipes since last few days like I wrote in previous summers but somehow was confused with what to right first this year with Mango.
-I do make several drinks, desserts etc. using mango and drinks with ripe mangos are family favorites.
-However, Pasta helped me to choose something which is obviously her favorite, the famous drink from Pune, Mango Mastani.
+I was planning to post Mango recipes for the last few days.
+In previous summers, have posted mango recipes, however, somehow I am confused this year.
+I mean what to post first this year with Mango.
+I do make several drinks, desserts, etc. using mango and drinks with ripe mangos are family favorites.
+However, Pasta helped me to select something which is obviously her favorite, the famous drink from Pune, Mango Mastani.

 They say they call it Mastani as the drink is as beautiful as Mastani Bai!
-The famous Mango Mastani indeed is aesthetically beautiful and when it comes to taste; oh my-my, it is impossible to restrict to just one glass!
+The famous Mango Mastani indeed is aesthetically beautiful and when it comes to taste; oh my-my, it is impossible to restrict to just one glass full of Mastani!

 I first time have had Mango Mastani back in 2008 when I was in Pune to attend a conference.
-I was there for 3 days and didn’t have any friend to meet however I met a localite during the conference with whom I have visited local shops and he took me to Sujata Mastani, the famous shop for milkshakes (which are known as “Mastani” in Pune) and I had tasted the famous drink Mango Mastani there.
+I was there for 3 days and didn’t have any friend to meet however I met a localite during the conference with whom I have visited local shops.
+He took me to Sujata Mastani, the famous shop for milkshakes (which are known as “Mastani” in Pune) and I had tasted the famous drink Mango Mastani there.
 At that time I was not keen to click pictures but somehow I loved the drink and upon returning I started making it at home.
-Pasta has not been to Pune and she has only tasted the homemade Mango Mastani that I make for her and she adores the thick mango based ice cream loaded drink.
+Pasta has not been to Pune.
+She has only tasted the homemade Mango Mastani that I make for her and she adores the thick mango based ice cream loaded drink.

 In fact, in Pune, you can find different flavors of Mastani drink though among all the popular one is Mango Mastani which they prepare with locally available mangos and they don’t add any preservative to this.
 This drink, in fact, is prepared by mixing Mango shake with Vanilla Ice cream and topped with nuts, Cherry, and tutti frutti and the entire combination is so very Indian.
 Though the local Mango variety is used to make the drink, I prefer to use the Himsagar Mango whenever I am in Kolkata to make Mastani.
 This milkshake is prepared using very basic ingredients and is a filling one.